aws-samples/amazon-ecs-fargate-workshop-dev-ops-data/README.md

 * Operations
 * Data engineering

-The full documentation is available in the `site` folder, and is best viewed with [Hugo](https://learn.netlify.app/en/basics/).
-You can run Hugo locally by downloading Hugo for your platform, going to the `site` folder, and running `hugo serve`.
+Visit the [main workshop site](https://ecs-fargate-dev-ops-data.workshop.aws/) to see the documentation, which is also mirrored in the `site` folder.

 ## License Summary